percelafonacier2005-alt/CCM101-pfonacier/Laboratory-03-Multi-Cloud-Explorer/README.md

 | Microsoft Azure | Azure Virtual Machines   | Deploying Linux virtual machines            |
 | Google Cloud    | Compute Engine           | Running configurable Linux virtual machines |

-## AWS – Amazon EC2

-*Amazon EC2* can be used to recreate the Linux server in the AWS cloud.
-The virtual machine can be assigned appropriate CPU, memory, and storage resources based on the requirements of the original server.

-## Microsoft Azure – Azure Virtual Machines

-*Azure Virtual Machines* can also support the Ubuntu server because Azure provides virtual machine configurations for Linux operating systems.
-The organization can select a VM configuration that is close to the original server's hardware requirements.

-## Google Cloud – Compute Engine

-*Google Compute Engine* provides another option for migrating the Linux environment.
-It allows users to create configurable virtual machines with selected processing, memory, and storage resources.

-# Migration Assessment

-Based on the investigation, the existing server has relatively modest requirements:

-* *CPU:* 1 CPU at approximately 2.0 GHz
-* *Memory:* 1.9 GiB RAM
-* *Storage:* 19 GiB
-* *Operating System:* Ubuntu 24.04.4 LTS

-Because the workload has low resource requirements, it could be recreated using a small cloud virtual machine.
-However, the final cloud configuration should be determined by the actual application workload, expected number of users, storage growth, and performance requirements.